perverse/robotsimtask/readme.md

 This is a Laravel App designed to meet the business requirements of a coding task.
 The following readme is written for linux (and somewhat OSX at a stretch), Windows users will have to extrapolate - sorry!

+## Modules

+As with most web projects, I stand on the shoulders of giants.
+Outside of Laravel, I used the following PHP modules in my build (and props to the authors):

+* bosnadev/repositories - https://github.com/bosnadev/repository - Fantastic repository pattern wrapper for Eloquent.
+* coduo/php-humanizer - https://github.com/coduo/php-humanizer - Excellent little string/number/other formatting library.
+* jenssegers/mongodb - https://github.com/jenssegers/laravel-mongodb - Eloquent driver for MongoDB.
+* league/fractal - http://fractal.thephpleague.com/ - Insane library for consistent formatting of data from API's.
+Provides my transform layer, I really really love this lib.

 ## Dependencies

-* PHP 5.4+ - Built and tested using PHP 7.0
+* PHP 5.6.4+ - Built and tested using PHP 7.0
 * MongoDB PHP Driver

 ## Pre-Installation